rodber/blog/_posts/2021/2021-02-03-monetizing-chevereto.md

 > A third-party is someone enabling to use of Chevereto to other users, like someone wanting to offer hosted Chevereto (SaaS).

-I made this decision some time ago, when I [switched to MIT license](https://github.com/Chevereto/Chevereto-Free/commit/bdb6dfe9f6a4709b1494c73d324fd04ccabe3595) to ensure all user freedoms.

 ## Support

 🛎️ Specialized **support services** will be available for those needing more attention.